mikf/gallery-dl/docs/configuration.rst

 Description
     The `Format String`_ whose value should be used.

-    The resulting value must be either a UNIX timestamp or a
+    The resulting value must be either a Unix timestamp or a
     |type-datetime|_ object.
 Note:
     Unlike standard `Format Strings`_, replacement fields here